-- 2.16 A direct contract also facilitated the application for further TfL funding and delivery of specific cycling projects in order to use the funding.
-In the financial year 2015/16 a further £14,400 was awarded to Barnet to run Balance Bike and Level 1 Bikeability cycle training in Barnet schools. - 2.17 Use of the Enfield and Haringey framework will allow Barnet to exploit additional funding opportunities from TfL (as described in 2.16) during the course of the financial year without the risk of exceeding the OJEU contract limit value as the framework is OJEU compliant. - 2.18 The training is demand led by schools as well as adults who live, work or study in Barnet, and so the contract amount will not be definitive and an approximation has been calculated on the basis of previous years training delivered. - 3 ALTERNATIVE OPTIONS CONSIDERED AND NOT RECOMMENDED i.
-The use of a Call Off contract will allow a seamless transition between financial years and prevent any unexpected Procurement or Legal issues from delaying the start of cycle training.
-Any delay from March onwards will affect delivery of cycle training as peak demand in schools spans from March/April to July.
+2.16 A direct contract also facilitated application for further TfL funding and delivery of specific cycling projects in order to use the funding.
+In the financial year 2015/16 a further £14,400 was awarded to Barnet to run Balance Bike and Level 1 Bikeability cycle training in Barnet schools.
+In 2018/19, a further

+£41,581 TfL cycle training grant was awarded to Barnet to train an additional 522 pupils and 150 adults.

+- 2.17 Use of Enfield and Haringey's joint framework will allow Barnet to exploit additional funding opportunities from TfL during the course of the financial year without the risk of exceeding the OJEU procurement threshold. - 2.18 The cycle training is demand led by schools as well as adults who live, work or study in Barnet, and so the contract amount will not be definitive and an approximation has been calculated on the basis of training delivered in previous years.

+3 ALTERNATIVE OPTIONS CONSIDERED AND NOT RECOMMENDED

-Option 1: Procuring a single cycle training company and award a contract to deliver cycle training in the London Borough of Barnet.
+Option 1: Procuring the services of a single cycle training company and awarding a contract to them directly to deliver cycle training in the London Borough of Barnet.